Bittersweet Chocolate Pots de Crème

 For serving: whipped cream

-1. Set up: Preheat oven to 300 degrees.
-Select an assortment of ramekins, tea cups or other oven safe glass containers and set them in an 8×11 inch pyrex “lasagne” pan or other 2 inch deep baking container.
+Set up: Preheat oven to 300 degrees.
+Select an assortment of ramekins, tea cups or other oven safe glass containers and set them in an 8×11-inch pyrex “lasagne” pan or other 2-inch deep baking container.

-2. Melt the chocolate with a bit of cream: Put chocolate and 1 cup cream into a medium sized stainless steel bowl and set the bowl in a frying pan of water to make a double boiler of sorts.
-Heat on the stovetop so the water bath is gently simmering and the chocolate, in its bowl, melts into the cream.
+Melt the chocolate with half of the cream: Put chocolate and 1 cup cream into a medium sized stainless steel bowl and set the bowl in a frying pan of water to make a double boiler of sorts.
+Heat on the stovetop so the water bath is gently simmering and the chocolate melts into the cream.
 Stir occasionally until chocolate and cream is smooth then remove from water bath and set aside.

-3. Boil remaining cream: Put remaining cream, milk and sugar into a saucepan, bring to a boil then remove from heat.
+Boil remaining cream: Put remaining cream, milk and sugar into a saucepan, bring to a boil then remove from heat.
 Stir in the vanilla and pinch of sea salt.
-Pour this mixture into the chocolate/cream from step 2 and whisk to combine.
+Pour this mixture into the chocolate/cream mixture and whisk to combine.

 - The easiest way to ferry the ramekins into and out of the refrigerator is to put them back into the baking dish (after you dump out the water) or onto a serving tray.
 Keep covered with the foil or plastic wrap and they will sit happily in the refrigerator for several days.